Blog Product Management10 Best Product Management Books for PMs in 2026

 • Communication is key: Clear, honest communication is a top priority in tough times.
 If you’re up against a wall, let the team know what’s at stake so they can understand the gravity of the situation and work towards a solution.

 • Mental strength and support: Being a leader is lonely and stressful.
 Almost everyone will need a strong support network of friends and peers to help them cope with tough decisions and crises.
+In tough times, a leader must ask for mental health support, from time to time, to avoid major problems in the near future.

 Who is it best for?